matt-wisdom/file_organizer/README.md

                         directory based on initials of filenames (used with the -i or --initials arguments) .
   -n NOMATCHDIR, --nomatchdir NOMATCHDIR
-                        Directory to copy or move files to if no match is found.
+                        Directory to copy or move files to if it does not
+                        match the search parameters.
                         Defaults to ignore.
 This program allows you to use [:dd:] to reference the directory matched files are moved to (specified with -d or --destination- directory argument).
 So the move all unmatched files